moggieuk/Happy-Hare/doc/gcode_customization.md

 ## ![#f03c15](/doc/f03c15.png) ![#c5f015](/doc/c5f015.png) ![#1589F0](/doc/1589F0.png) _MMU_GATE_MAP_CHANGED (mmu_software.cfg)
 Happy Hare maintains a map of all the filaments in the MMU including material type, color, etc.  When this map changes this macro is called.
 The `GATE` parameter will either represent a specific gate that has been updated or `-1` meaning that mutliple gates are updated.
 The actual gate map infomation can be read through printer variables `printer.mmu.gate_color`, `printer.mmu.gate_material`, etc..

+Here is the start of the reference macro packaged in `mmu_software.cfg` used to drive LED effects:

 ```yml
 ###########################################################################
 # Called when the MMU gate_map (containing information about the filament